konsumer/hydro2sf2/README.md

 A tool which allows you to convert a Hydrogen drumkit into a SF2 soundfont.
 It uses Learjeff's soundfont tools to do all the hard work.

+## Depracated

+I started working on [hydrotools](https://github.com/konsumer/hydrotools).
+It should do what this repo does, and more.

 ## Requirements
 To use the conversion functions (ie if you have flac or other-then-wav formatted drum samples) You will need `flac` and `sox` in your path.
 You'll also need `pyxml`, and `tarfile` for python (most people should have these)